Napa County Truck Accident Lawyers

 - That said, make sure you don’t express your opinions or feelings about the accident.
 Never admit fault or apologize.

-- Contact our experienced lawyers for truck accidents in Napa County.
-We will build you a strong case for maximum compensation.
+- Contact our car accident lawyers who focus on truck cases in Napa County.
+We can build and present your case with the goal of seeking compensation.

 Common Types Of Truck Accident Cases In Napa County

 Napa County’s unique terrain and transportation routes make big rig accidents particularly risky.
 The Silverado Trail, in particular, regularly sees fatalities.
 In October 2023, a head-on collision with a truck left a car driver dead and a passenger injured.
-In the same month, a Freightliner carrying lumber killed two bicyclists.
+In the same month, a Freightliner carrying lumber collided with two bicyclists, who perished.

-Unfortunately, our truck accident lawyers in Napa County often deal with similar cases.
-We’ve represented victims of incidents like the following:
+Our truck accident lawyers in Napa County often deal with similar cases.
+We’ve represented victims of:

 Jackknife Accidents